BA programs: "English - Linguistics"

-Applicants should have a Psychometric score of at least 550; a score of 120 on the English Psychometric, or an Amir score of 220; and a Bagrut grade which includes 5 points in English.
-Alternatively, applicants with a Bagrut grade over 100 which includes 5 points in English with a grade of 85 or above and with an Amir grade of 220 or above may apply without a psychometric grade.
+Applicants should have a Psychometric score of at least 550; a score of 120 on the English Psychometric or an Amir or Amiram exam; and a Bagrut grade which includes 5 points in English.
+Alternatively, applicants with a Bagrut grade over 100 which includes 5 points in English with a grade of 85 or above and with an Amir or Amiram grade of 120 or above may apply without a psychometric grade.
 You can use the online calculator to evaluate your chances of acceptance into the linguistics program.
 Applicants whose scores are only slightly below these levels might still be accepted on the basis of a departmental entrance exam.
 Foreign applicants should also consult the information on the Bar-Ilan International school website.

 Tracks for BA Studies

 Students have a wide choice in our BA program, where they can choose whether to combine studies in linguistics with other studies.
 For certain combinations we offer a specialized program; for other combinations, you may choose the unplanned double major.
 The available tracks are:

 - Expanded major in "English - Linguistics" (without studies in other departments).
 Requirements

 - The following planned double majors:

 - With English literature, for students interested in doing all their studies within the department of English Literature & Lingusitics.
 Requirements